hughobrien/zfs-remote-mirror/README.md

  * To power up again if it looses power.
  * To auto-power on at a certain time in case the above fails.
 * Give the system a DHCP MAC reservation on the gateway, or a static IP if not possible.
+ * Edit */etc/rc.conf* to set a static IP if you can't reserve an address through DHCP.
  * Set up port forwarding.
-Take port 22 if available.
+Take port 22 if available, or map to port 22 and update your local ssh config file with *Port* details.
  * Set up a [Dynamic DNS](https://freedns.afraid.org/) name if the modem has a dynamic external IP.
- * Edit */etc/rc.conf* to set a static IP if you can't reserve an address through DHCP.

 If it's not possible to use port forwarding, there are some alternatives for connecting to the system: